fmetivier/OpenPattern/docs/source/Tutorial.rst

 Gilewska   x      x
 ========== ====== ====== =======

-Note that as far as the men are concerned, the bodysuits by Gilewska and Donnanno are actually simple shirts without the sleeves.
-Sleeves precisely are part of the body class because they are calculated at from the armhole depths measured on the bodysuits.
+Note that as far as men are concerned, the bodice by Gilewska and Donnanno are actually simple shirts without sleeves.
+Sleeves are part of the body class because their shape is calculated from the armhole depths measured on the bodice once it has been drawn.

 .. warning::